Google Cloud Run#

 1. Install Google Cloud Platform backend dependencies:

-python3 -m install lithops[gcp]
+python3 -m pip install lithops[gcp]

 1. Login to Google Cloud Console (or sign up if you don’t have an account).